oddeyemotion/arris-doc-site/about-me.md

 # :icon-info: About me

 ![](/media/about-me1.jpg)
 Xin chào!
-This is Arris.\
+This is **Arris**.\
-I am a university student based in Ho Chi Minh City, Vietnam.
+I was born in 1999 (now 24) and am a university student based in Ho Chi Minh City, Vietnam.

-Clearly Arris is not my real name, but from time to time I got a lot of people struggling with the pronunciation, so for now, please refer to me by that.
+As you may have guessed, Arris is not my real name.
+My full name is **Lê Thị Thúy Hằng** (in English order: **Hang Thi-Thuy Le**).
+However, I often get people struggling to pronounce my name, so if you don't speak Vietnamese, please just refer to me by my alias.

 |
 --- | ---

 ### Fields of interest
-Currently, I am working towards my bachelor's degree in ***Computer Science***.
+Currently, I am working towards my bachelor's degree in **Computer Science**.

 Despite being active in one of the most heavily-theoretical field (in my opinion), I have found that I do better on tasks that require a lot of physical practice.
-And that was basically the main reason why my passion for another field of study was sparked - ***Robotics***.
+And that was basically the main reason why my passion for another field of study was sparked - **Robotics**.

 I have been spending most of my time in university self-teaching everything about robotics.
 I have participated in some school contests as well, together with friends from different engineering majors. *(Pretty sad that I never got a chance to win any, but I absolutely adore every moment working in groups and having fun with them.)*